RecordEvolution/IMCtermite/README.md

 ## File format

-[Warning: Take a look at [this issue](https://github.com/RecordEvolution/IMCtermite/issues/14) when reading this section regarding the file format.]

 A file of the _IMC2 Data Format_ type with extension _.raw_ (or .dat) is a _mixed text/binary file_ featuring a set of markers (keys) that indicate the start of various blocks of data that provide meta information and the actual measurement data.
 Every single